mckeeh3/woe-sim/README.md

-# Of Things Internet Simulator - OTI Sim Microservice
+# What On Earth Simulator - woe-sim microservice

 TODO